-Celia C. Peters is a filmmaker and artist who creates compelling stories of authentically diverse characters rooted in the complexity of the human experience.
+Celia C. Peters is a filmmaker and artist who creates exciting stories of authentic characters who embody the complexity of the human experience.

 Peters is an honors graduate of University Michigan with a B.A. in French and Political Science, and she holds a Master’s degree in Public Policy from the University of Chicago.
 As well, she has done graduate studies in clinical psychology at New York University.
 Currently, she is developing her sci-fi feature film Godspeed for production in 2020.